Dangers & Annoyances

 Entry & Exit Formalities

-Gabs is one of the most liberal places in Botswana, particularly among younger Batswana, but this remains a conservative African country where overt displays of affection (between both gay and straight partners) are almost always frowned upon at best and may attract unwanted attention at worst.
+Gaborone is one of the most liberal places in Botswana, particularly among younger Batswana, but this remains a conservative country where overt displays of affection (between both gay and straight partners) are almost always frowned upon at best and may attract unwanted attention at worst.

 Wi-fi (usually but not always free) is now almost standard in most Gaborone hotels and many cafes and restaurants.
 Otherwise, most internet cafes rarely last the distance, but there are always a few places scattered along the Mall.